jornada-im/jornada-im-repository-index/README.md

 ### Tools

-Software tools for research and data curation, visalization, or publishing.
+Software tools for research and data curation, visualization, or publishing.

 * **Under construction** - nothing to see here yet.